DanaMurali/BLOCKCHAIN/README.md

 # BLOCKCHAIN
-Learning Python By Creating A Blockchain
+Learning to build a Blockchain & Cryptocurrency using Python, JS & React.

 **Activate The Virtual Environment**
 ```